robertleifke/hedge/README.md

-# Send
+# Hedge

-*Send money anywhere, in any currency, with ease.*
+*Hedge any currency, anywhere.*

 ## Overview

-A simple MVP that sends money in any currency (e.g. USD sender to EUR recipient) to anyone using crypto rails.
+A simple MVP that enables anyone to hedge their FX exposure.

 ## Routing

-The app routes through Uniswap and Numo **USDC/EUROC** pools.
+The app routes through Numo **USDC/EUROC** pools on Base.

 ## Packages 📦